-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.7.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

 Use the service command to start, stop, and restart CDH components, rather than running scripts in /etc/init.d directly.
 The service command creates a predictable environment by setting the current working directory to / and removing most environment variables (passing only LANG and TERM).
 With /etc/init.d, existing environment variables remain in force and can produce unpredictable results.
 When you install CDH from packages, service is installed as part of the Linux Standard Base (LSB).